 “Virgin materials” means materials that have no recycled content.

-U of I departments shall, at a minimum, observe the following requirements.
+U of I departments shall, at a minimum, observe the following requirements and factor end of life considerations into purchasing decision (e.g. locally recyclable through campus or through the state).

 Recycled Supplies